Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration Proceedings

-The arbitration panel consisted of three members: a retired judge from Jefferson City, a local contractor familiar with flood damage, and an insurance claims expert from Springfield.
+The arbitration panel consisted of three members: a retired judge from the claimant, a local contractor familiar with flood damage, and an insurance claims expert from Springfield.
 Over three intensive sessions, experts debated deeply over nuances such as depreciation rates, water intrusion timelines, and repair costs.
 The tension in the room was palpable as each side sought to protect its interest while maintaining civility—an unspoken testament to the community’s close-knit nature.

 Outcome and Impact